 Jenny is the driving force behind Tender Funerals and she brings decades of service in the community development field to her multi-faceted role as Director, General Manager and family liaison contact.
 She has had extensive training and experience in all aspects of death advocacy, body care, ceremonial and funeral advice.
 She is a Member of Natural Death Care and Coordinator of Port Kembla Community Centre.

-Linda has been with Palliative Care NSW for over 10 years.
-Prior to that she worked as a consultant with a range of clients including Palliative Care Australia.
-Linda worked for Carers Australia for some years and before that was an employee of the Commonwealth Public Service in Canberra.
+Linda is the Executive Director of Palliative Care NSW, and she has worked as a consultant for Palliative Care Australia, and Carers Australia.
 Linda has been completely seduced by Palliative Care and has a passion for improving access to quality care for everyone.
 She often jokes that once you’re in palliative care – you’re in for good!
-Linda has a broad range of skills that include governance, policy and strategic planning.
 Her current focus is on community capacity building and building compassionate cities around end of life care.
-Linda has a Bachelor of Arts in social sciences and a reasonable capacity to hold a tune.

 Nikki Gemmell is the best-selling author of thirteen novels, including the international bestseller, The Bride Stripped Bare, and four works of non-fiction.
 Her books have been translated in 22 languages.
 Her new book, After, is a fiercely brave, poignant and powerful memoir which Nikki has written in an attempt to understand the ‘death of choice’ of her mother.